Avalon Park, Chicago

-Avalon Park, located on the south side of the U.S. city of Chicago, Illinois, is one of the city's 77 semi-official community areas and is named after its main park.
+Avalon Park is one of the 77 community areas of Chicago in Illinois, United States.
+It is located on the south side of the city.

+The community area is named after its main park.
 Its boundaries are 76th St. to the north, South Chicago Ave. to the east and 87th St. to the south.
 The community area includes the neighborhoods of Avalon Park, Marynook and Stony Island Park.

 History

 Early settlers included German and Irish railroad workers in the 1880s who built homes on stilts to raise them above the often flooded marshlands.
 Some maps show a Hog Lake occupying the area of the present day park.
 Johnathon Pierce began to develop the area under the name "Pierce's Park" in 1888.
 The Avalon Park Community Church (founded in 1896) led an effort to change the name of the area, and in 1910 the name was changed to Avalon Park.
 A sewer system created in 1910 helped to drain the area and facilitate further development.

 Avalon Park experienced a major demographic change in the 1960s.
 In the 1960 census, Avalon Park was 0% African American (only six of 12,710 residents).
 A decade later, Avalon Park was 83% African American, according to the 1970 census.
 The African American population continued to increase, making up 98% of the residents by 1990.